ory/sdk/clients/client/go/docs/IdentityApi.md

 func main() {
     perPage := int64(789) // int64 | Items per Page  This is the number of items per page. (optional) (default to 250) page := int64(789) // int64 | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. (optional) (default to 1) credentialsIdentifier := "credentialsIdentifier_example" // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header. (optional) credentialsIdentifier := "credentialsIdentifier_example" // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)

     configuration := openapiclient.NewConfiguration()